alx9r/StructuredResource/Docs/tutorial.md

 Each DSC resource requires at least one key parameter.
 In order to get unit tests passing for `MyFile` you'll need to implement the `$Path` key parameter for the resource.

 Note that you might see errors in your editor or output by PowerShell from time to time as you converge on a module that passes all the tests.
-Heed those errors the same as those output by StructuredResource to get you back on the right track.
+Heed those errors the same as those output by StructuredResource to keep you on the right track.

 You will likely see multiple errors at any one time.
 Pay most attention to the top-most errors as those are most likely to give you guidance about your next edit.

-If you get stuck, look at the `SrTutorial` repository's commit history up to the tag 'unit-tests-complete'.
+If you get stuck, look for hints in the `SrTutorial` repository's commit history up to the tag `unit-tests-complete`.

 Once you have all the unit tests passing, you will have a well-formed public resource class `[MyFile]` and a well-formed public resource function `Invoke-MyFile`.
 These are the public interfaces for the `MyFile` DSC resource.